akankshadhar2/SpamDetectAI/README.md

 # Dataset #
 The dataset used for this project is not included in this repository due to its large size.
 However, you can obtain a suitable dataset from various public sources or use your own labeled dataset for training and evaluation.

+# Results #
+The notebook will generate evaluation metrics (precision, recall, f1 score) for each model on the test dataset.
+The model with the best performance will be identified.